 Overview

 The Framework Coverage Explorer is a powerful visual tool designed to bridge the gap between regulatory requirements and technical evidence.
-It allows your organization to map internal monitoring capabilities (Dashboards and KPIs) directly to industry-standard compliance frameworks like NIST CSF, PCI-DSS, and CIS Controls.
+It allows your organization to map internal monitoring capabilities (Dashboards and KPIs) directly to industry-standard compliance frameworks like NIST CSF, PCI-DSS, DORA and CIS Controls.

 With this explorer, compliance leads and auditors can: